Liberal Party (Philippines): 1971: The Plaza Miranda bombing

-Martial law era
+Martial law and Fourth Republic era

+Being threat to Marcos

 During the days leading to his declaration of martial law, Marcos would find his old party as a potent roadblock to his quest for one-man rule.
-Led by Ninoy Aquino, Gerry Roxas and Jovito Salonga, the LP would hound President Marcos on issues like human rights and the curtailment of freedoms.
-Even after Marcos' declaration of martial law silenced the LP, the party continued to oppose the regime, and many of its leaders and members would be prosecuted and even killed during this time.
+Led by Ninoy Aquino, Gerry Roxas and Jovito Salonga, Liberal would hound President Marcos on issues like human rights and the curtailment of freedoms.
+Even after Marcos' declaration of martial law silenced the Liberal, the party continued to oppose the regime, and many of its leaders and members would be prosecuted and even killed during this time.

-Post-EDSA
+1978 elections

+For the incoming 1978 parliamentary elections, some Liberal members joined the Kilusang Bagong Lipunan, a regime-controlled coalition, while others joined Ninoy Aquino's Lakas ng Bayan (LABAN).
+With many preferring not to be involved, the Liberal went to hibernation, but the party became more liberal during this era.